 Supporting student project work using Microsoft Lists

-Dr Hamid Abdi, a senior lecturer at the Deakin School of Engineering, implemented Microsoft Lists in his Engineering Entrepreneurship this year to support students in developing teamwork and project management skills.
+Dr Hamid Abdi, a senior lecturer at the Deakin School of Engineering, implemented Microsoft Lists in his Engineering Entrepreneurship unit to support students in developing teamwork and project management skills.

 The main collaborative assignment in this unit is developing a business plan, which students worked on in Microsoft Teams.
 Each student group had a designated private channel to discuss, schedule meetings, and share resources.
 Creating a specific channel provided a social space for students to share supplementary resources and ask questions.
 However, there was a need to help students structure their group work and track the progress of their group tasks better.

 Two tools from the Microsoft Office 365 suite, Microsoft Planner and Lists, were considered to help students manage their group assignments.
-Dr Abdi eventually selected Microsoft Lists for its functionality to add to students’ private group channels in Microsoft Teams.
+Hamid eventually selected Microsoft Lists for its functionality to add to students’ private group channels in Microsoft Teams.

 Secondly, he suggests that students use the tool to showcase their contributions to the group work, for example, by exporting the tasks to excel and submitting the spreadsheet as part of the assignment.